 While many elderly patients may be hesitant to take cannabis or cannabis products as a therapeutic treatment, cannabis is a reasonably safe therapy with minimal side effects.

 One study, from 2018, evaluated the safety of medical cannabis on patients 65 years and above.
 It concluded that cannabis is a safe and effective therapeutic tool for elderly patients.
 Especially positive is its potential to reduce possibly harmful prescription medicines, such as opioids.
 In contrast to pharmaceuticals, cannabis has little to no side effects.

 So why aren’t more physicians prescribing cannabis as a senior medicine?
 Needless to say, the stigma still exists in some areas.
 Moreover, not all insurers will recognize cannabis as an insurable medicine.
-Regardless, it’s worth speaking to your elderly loved ones about this safe, effective medicine to reduce their prescriptions and improve their quality of life.
+And some physicians are not comfortable prescribing a medicine still in the research phase.
+Still, it’s worth an ask.